 Named in 1991 by the National Association of Teachers of Singing as one of twelve outstanding young voice teachers chosen nationwide to participate in the first N.A.T.S.
 Internship Program, Colleen Davis has served on the faculties of Northwestern State University of Louisiana, Cottey College of Missouri, and the Louisiana School for Math, Science and the Arts, and is currently Associate Professor of Music at Indiana State University.

 Dr. Davis' voice students have been the recipients of numerous local and regional honors and awards.
 Recent engagements include the role of Hanna in Haydn’s Die Jahreszeiten and performances of Berton Beerman’s Holocaust-based oratorio, Tikvah with the Chicago Saxophone Quartet.
-Colleen Davis lives with her husband, William Davis and their two sons, John and Peter.

 D.M. in Vocal Performance, Indiana University;